axiomiety/axiomiety.github.io/_posts/2017-01-01-sec_printf.md

 To follow this post you may need a modicum of C know-how as well as some familiarity with `gdb`.
 In regards to compile flags, we're using `-g` to include debugging information (which will be used by `gdb`) and `-m32` to compile to 32 bits (I'm using a 64 bits machine and you probably are too) - but 32 bit is easier to understand.

-I'll also be using the `-fno-stack-protector` option which is enabled by default on modern versions of `gdb` and ASLR (Address Space Layout Reandomisation) has been disabled via `sudo echo 0 | tee /proc/sys/kernel/randomize_va_space` and making the stack executable with `-z execstack`.
+I'll also be using the `-fno-stack-protector` option which is enabled by default on modern versions of `gdb` and ASLR (Address Space Layout Randomisation) has been disabled via `sudo echo 0 | tee /proc/sys/kernel/randomize_va_space` and making the stack executable with `-z execstack`.

 Note that I am supressing warnings with the `-w` flag - that's intentional and solely for the purpose of this exercise!